 - Your Data Privacy Rights

-- Access, correct, delete, update, rectify or restrict your personal data, you can do so at any time by contacting us using the contact details provided under the “How to contact us” heading below.
+- To access, correct, delete, update or rectify your personal data; you can do so at any time by contacting us using the contact details provided under the “How to contact us” heading below.

-- You can object to processing of your personal data, ask us to restrict processing of your personal data or request portability of your personal data.
+- To object to processing of your personal data, ask us to restrict processing of your personal data or request portability of your personal data.
 Again, you can exercise these rights by contacting us using the contact details provided under the “How to contact us” heading below.

-- You have the right to opt-out of marketing communications we send you at any time.
+- To opt-out of marketing communications we send you at any time.
 You can exercise this right by clicking on the “unsubscribe” or “opt-out” link in the marketing e-mails we send you.
-To opt-out of other forms of marketing (such as postal marketing or telemarketing), please contact us using the contact details provided under the “How to contact us” heading below.
+To opt-out of other forms of marketing (such as postal marketing, targeted, cross-context behavioral or telemarketing), please contact us using the contact details provided under the “How to contact us” heading below.

 - How to contact us